-The Program Review is closed only when the PRC reports to the Graduate Council (GC) that the response of the program to the Review Team report adequately addresses the recommendations and the follow-up meeting has taken place with both committees.
+- PROC, Senate and administration.
+PROC conducts confidential surveys of faculty and students as needed. - 2.
+Site Visit: A review team, composed of external members, and accompanied by a campus liaison, visits the campus to meet with constituents identified by PROC and listed in the charge. - 3.
+Follow-up: The Program Chair and relevant Dean respond to the self-study and present the response to the PROC.
+The Program Review is closed only when the PROC reports to the Graduate Council (GC) that the response of the program to the Review Team report adequately addresses the recommendations and the follow-up meeting has taken place with both committees.
 This normally takes place by the end of the second year of the Review.
 The combination of these activities allows for an evidence-based assessment of programs which engages faculty and administration, and that can be used as the basis for ongoing academic planning and for resource allocation.

 Reviews of graduate programs are conducted under the authority of the Standing Orders of the University of California, the University of California Academic Senate, and the Merced Divisional Bylaws.
 Under Merced Divisional Bylaw II.4.C., GC has the authority to establish and review graduate programs.
-Thus, GC, with the aid of extramural review teams, and supported by the UCM Office of the Academic Senate is responsible for Graduate Program Review.
+Thus, GC, with the aid of extramural review teams, and supported by the UCM Office of the Academic Senate, is responsible for Graduate Program Review.
 GC also retains the final authority to alter the type, format, requirements, review cycle, and length of program review.